Kamacite: Meteorites

 Kamacite is primarily associated with meteorites because it needs high temperatures, low pressures and few other more reactive elements like oxygen.
 Chondrite meteorites can be split into groups based on the chondrules present.
 There are three major types: enstatite chondrites, carbonaceous chondrites and ordinary chondrites.
 Ordinary chondrites are the most abundant type of meteorite found on Earth making up 85% of all meteorites recorded.
 Ordinary chondrites are thought to have all originated from three different sources thus they come in three types LL, L, and H; LL stands for Low iron, Low metal, L stands for Low iron abundance, and H is High iron content.
 All ordinary chondrites contain kamacite in decreasing abundance as you move from H to LL chondrites.

 Kamacite is also found in many of the less common meteorites mesosiderites and E chondrites.
 E chondrites are chondrites which are made primarily of enstatite and only account for 2% of meteorites that fall onto the Earth.
 E chondrites have an entirely different source rock than that of the ordinary chondrites.
-In analysis of kamacite in E chondrites it was found that they contain generally less nickel then average.
+In analysis of kamacite in E chondrites it was found that they contain generally less nickel than average.

 Abundance

 Since kamacite is only formed in space and is only found on Earth in meteorites, it has very low abundance on Earth.
-Its abundance outside our solar system is difficult to determine.
+Its abundance outside the Solar System is difficult to determine.
 Iron, the main component of kamacite, is the sixth most abundant element in the universe and the most abundant of those elements generally considered metallic.

-Associated minerals

-Taenite, and tochilinite are minerals that are commonly associated with kamacite.